-What About International Packages and Envelopes?
+What About International Packages?

 Yep!
-The United States Postal Service also tracks all international parcels sent through their system.
+The United States Postal Service also tracks all international parcels sent through its system.
 However, although each international USPS service will still be marked as “Delivered” upon delivery, some countries don’t provide updates as others do.
 This is especially true for developing nations.

 Find out the steps you can take when you think USPS might not be tracking your international package.